|

 Unless there is a problem causing an order to penetrate zone one in

-large volume conditions however we need to note the following for
+volume conditions however we need to note the following for non-constraints;

 two things – how to know what arrived first, and how to make sure people work

-the very best systems, occasionally “stuff happens” and we can’t always
+very best systems, occasionally “stuff happens” and we can’t always deliver

-late order’s throughput by the number of days that it is late and sum for all
+order’s throughput by the number of days that it is late and sum for all the

 orders whose lateness impinge upon our customers we should measure from the